hupili/python-for-data-and-media-communication-gitbook/notes-week-04.md

 ### Make a Request

 Making a request is easy.
-First of all, import the `requests` module.
+First of all, please use `pip` to install requests before import.
+Then import the `requests` module.
 Usually, we use `requests.get` to make a request for data.

 ```python
 import requests